danielbodnar/awesome-stars/README.md

 - [frutik/awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness
 - [MycroftAI/mycroft-core](https://github.com/MycroftAI/mycroft-core) - Mycroft Core, the Mycroft Artificial Intelligence platform.
 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.
-- [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Vector search for humans.
-Also available on cloud: cloud.marqo.ai
+- [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Marqo is more than a vector database, it's an end-to-end vector search engine for both text and images.
+Also available on cloud - cloud.marqo.ai
 - [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to design, develop, deploy and iterate on production-grade ML applications.
 - [huggingface/transformers](https://github.com/huggingface/transformers) - 🤗 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 - [pliang279/awesome-multimodal-ml](https://github.com/pliang279/awesome-multimodal-ml) - Reading list for research topics in multimodal machine learning